DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - note: a current trend in many orgs is to reduce legal liabilities by implementing short retention policies with email
       - A data storage policy describes how and why data is stored.
       - A data retention policy can help to ensure that outdated data is purged, removing potential additional costs for discovery, and reducing the amount of data that may need to be produced for lawsuits.
 Many organizations have aggressive retention policies to both reduce the cost of storage and limit the amount of data that is kept on hand and discoverable.
+      - Always consult the organization's record retentions policy to determine the appropriate length of time to preserve records
   - Three fundamental retention policy questions:
     - 🔥**how to retain**: data should be kept in a manner that makes it accessible whenever required; take taxonomy (or the scheme for data classification) into account
     - 🔥**how long to retain data**: general guidelines for business data is 7 years (but can vary by country/region/regulation)